Sophia Blazko – a true portrait of a painter and peculiar artist

 Are the painted people real?

 Yes, all the models portrayed are people I personally know.
-For a very long time, I only painted people from my immediate environment – acquaintances and friends.
+For a very long time I painted only people from my closest circle of acquaintances and friends.

 Why the strong correlation with the Art Deco trend?

-To tell you the truth, I don’t identify that strongly with Art Deco.
-I think I draw more inspiration from the painters of the Renaissance period.
-However, the activities of artists from both periods are broadly linked understood striving to express and perpetuate beauty, this was the subject of their interests and goal.
-The same goal and action is what inspires me.
+To be honest, I don’t identify so strongly with Art Deco.
+It seems to me that I draw more inspiration from painters of the Renaissance period.
+However, the work of artists of both periods is broadly linked understood striving to express and perpetuate beauty, this was their interest and goal.
+That same purpose and action is what inspires me.

 Does Art Deco influence your life today?

-Probably to some extent, like other styles I know, they subconsciously influence my work.
-I recently returned from a trip to Florence and I can say that my latest painting already shows the influence of the Italian Renaissance.
+Probably to some extent, just as other styles I know subconsciously influence my work.
+I recently returned from a trip to Florence and I can say that the influence of the Italian Renaissance can already be seen in my latest painting.

-Your paintings show a lot of multiculturalism or is it a trace of many trips around the world?
+Is there a lot of multiculturalism in your paintings or is it a trace of many trips around the world?

 More painting or photography?

-I have been painting and drawing since I was a child.
+I have been painting and drawing since childhood.
 My adventure with photography came much later.
-It was in the art secondary school in Gdynia Orłowo that I began to delve into the alchemy of photography.
-We still used analog techniques during classes.
-I had my grandfather’s “Zenit” camera with a dedication engraved on the lens, I developed the photos and films myself… At the Fine Arts High School, I continued to study photography, choosing a faculty in this subject.
-I started my first studies in painting, and a year later I started a second field – photography… Now I use photography to prepare compositions that help me create paintings.
+It was in the art gymnasium in Gdynia Orlowo that I began to delve into the alchemy of photography.
+In classes we still used analog techniques.
+I had a “Zenit” camera inherited from my Grandfather with a dedication engraved on the lens, I developed photos and plates myself….
+In Art High School I continued all the time to study photography, choosing a faculty in this subject.
+I began my first studies with painting, and a year later I started a parallel second course -Photography… Now I use photography to prepare compositions that help me create paintings.

 Second love after painting?

-There are three equal passions that are an important element of my life.
+There are three equal passions that are an essential part of my life.
 Sports, literature and travel.

-Sport has always been very important to me.
-It’s true that I have never done it professionally or taken part in extreme sports.
-However, sport helps me gain the necessary energy that will allow me to spend many hours in front of the easel.
+Sports have always been very important to me.
+Admittedly, I have never engaged in it competitively or taken up extreme sports.
+However, sports help me get the necessary supply of energy to spend a lot of hours in front of the easel.

-I wasn’t always a fan of reading, but luckily I’ve changed… Now I often read in the morning and while commuting to the studio.
-These are the biographies of painters, sometimes philosophical reflections or other content that can enrich me internally.
-While painting – if I don’t need more concentration – or the subject fascinates me – I listen to audiobooks.
+I have not always been a fan of reading, but fortunately I have changed… Now I read often in the morning and during my commute to the studio.
+These are biographies of painters, sometimes philosophical reflections or other content that can enrich me internally.
+While painting – if I don’t need much concentration- or the subject fascinates me- I listen to audio books.

-For me, trips are a unique opportunity to draw new inspirations.
-I had the opportunity to spend several months on artist residencies around the world, in places such as Senegal, Beijing and Paris.
-I value these trips extremely much.
+Trips are an amazing opportunity for me to draw new inspiration.
+I have had the opportunity to stay for a couple of months on artist residencies around the world, in places like Senegal, Beijing and Paris.
+I treasure these trips immensely.
 I had the opportunity to meet many original artists, see interesting places and people associated with them.
 I also had time to get to know and understand them.
-The great importance of this type of trips is the fact that accommodation and a studio are also provided – I then receive everything I need for unrestrained and creative work.
+The great significance of such trips is that accommodation and a studio are also provided – I then get everything I need for unhindered and creative work.

 Who are your works addressed to?

-I didn’t choose a specific audience.
+I have not chosen a particular audience for myself.
 I paint what I would like to capture, what is important to me and I want to share it with everyone.
-I mainly paint realistic portraits.
-So far, these were paintings without hidden symbols, more atmospheric (although this is changing in the latest series).
+I paint mainly realistic portraits.
+So far, these paintings have been basically without hidden symbols, more atmospheric (although this is changing in the latest ongoing series).
 Previously, I was mainly interested in fleeting emotional states.
-Also by establishing relationships with models, I wanted to capture the “soul of the model”.
-It seems to me that my paintings are mostly universal and accessible, more so than, for example, conceptual art.
-I work with the hope that my works are liked and understandable by people of different ages, with different sensitivities, education, and people from different cultural backgrounds.
+Also, by establishing relationships with models, I wanted to capture the “soul of the model”.
+It seems to me that my paintings are mostly universal and accessible to the viewer, more so than, for example, conceptual art.
+I work with the hope that my works are liked and understood by people of different ages, sensitivities, education, people from different cultural backgrounds.

 Small or large format?

-Just after graduating, I felt best in the larger format of 200cm x 120cm and I painted such paintings.
-Currently I am working on smaller ones.
-This year, my largest painting had dimensions of 150x100cm, and now I am painting a canvas measuring 120x80cm and 50cm x 40cm.
+Shortly after graduating, I felt most comfortable in the larger 200cm x 120cm format and I painted such paintings.
+Currently, I have already been working on smaller ones.
+This year my largest painting, was 150x100cm, and now I’m in the process of painting a canvas of 120x80cm and 50cm x 40cm.
 Contrary to appearances, a smaller format does not mean less work.
-It is often more difficult to compose and capture an idea on a smaller canvas.
+It is often more difficult to compose and fix an idea on a smaller canvas.

 The most magical place on earth is?

-There are several such places that are particularly special to me.
-The first – where I had an almost mystical experience – were the Himalayas.
-I was very lucky to be able to find myself at the summit of Annapurna, to feel and see the majesty of one of the highest mountains in the world.
+There are several such places particularly special to me.
+The first – where I had an almost mystical experience – was the Himalayas.
+I was very fortunate to be able to get below the summit of Annapurna, to feel and see the majesty of one of the highest mountains in the world.

 A Chinese proverb says that gods live in the mountains.
 That’s what I experienced there.

-What topics do you not tackle in your work?
+What topics do you shy away from in your work?

-Two years ago, I was offered a very large order.
-Paintings of 13 figures on one canvas.
-If I took on this job, it would be my biggest and most profitable project.
-However, the person who ordered it had “his own vision” of the work.
-I never deny or disregard the ideas of the client, but this painting was intended to depreciate the values that are important to me, so I refused and did not accept the order.
+Two years ago I was offered a very large commission.
+To paint 13 figures on one canvas.
+If I had undertaken this work, it would have been the largest and most profitable.
+However, the commissioning person had “his vision” of the work.
+I never negate or disregard the ideas of the commissioning party, but this painting was going to depreciate the values that are important to me, so I refused and did not accept the commission.

-Relaxation and relaxation while meeting friends, freedom and effort while running or cycling and, if possible, visiting new places.
-Recently, I have been enjoying being in the reading room and being able to read very different books – including an anatomy textbook.
+Relaxing and unwinding while meeting friends, taking it easy and exerting myself while running or cycling, and exploring new places when possible.
+Lately, I’ve been enjoying being in the reading room and being able to consult a wide variety of items – including an anatomy textbook.

 Where would you like to be in 5, 10, 15 years?

-I’m still looking for my place on earth.
-Fortunately, I have a profession that allows me to work practically anywhere in the world and I can always pursue my goals, wherever I am…And that fascinates me.
+I am constantly looking for my place on earth.
+Fortunately, I have a profession that allows me to work virtually anywhere in the world and I can always pursue my set goals wherever I am….

 Thank you for the interview!
-I wish all your dreams come true and success in… Luxury Products!
+I wish you the fulfillment of all your dreams and success in the Luxury Products!

 Leave a Comment